pslisko/performa365docs/docs/howto/manage_activities/classroom_virtual.rst

 This feature is used to manage schedules for classes which take place in physical or virtual classrooms.

-Add a Classroom /Virtual Classroom Activity
+Add a Classroom /Virtual Classroom
 ********************************************

 #.
 Go to **Catalog** > **Courses**.
 Specific courses can be found using search and filtering options on the **Catalog** page.